Seppli11/ZHAW-Summary/summaries/24FS/CCP2/9_Composition.md

 ![image-20240417083447969](./res/Composition/image-20240417083447969.png)

-A good analogy, is an orchestra with a conductor is a centralised composition, while a band without a conductor is a choreographed composition
+A good analogy, is an orchestra: A conductor is a centralised composition, while a band without a conductor is a choreographed composition

 ### Composition Model Specification

 This can either be done in a declarative or imperative fashion:

 The declarative is easier to write and manage since the user just has to specify the desired state.
 However, debugging can be very complicated, since there are no steps explicitly written.
-Typically examples are docker-compose, K8S, ...
+Typical examples are docker-compose, K8S, ...

-On the other side, in a system that uses the imperative approach, the user specifies how to get from version 1 to version 2.
+On the other hand, in a system that uses the imperative approach, the user specifies how to get from version 1 to version 2.
 Since this is done by programming the step, it can be easily debugged.
-However, the user now needs to know how to actually archive the desired result.
+However, the user now needs to know how to actually achieve the desired result.
 Typical examples are chef or Ansible.

 There are tools that implement both concepts (e.g. Ansible).